For users on version 1.47 or later, you can add Git repositories to a Domino project.

 If you edit the files in your git repository from your run, don't forget to

 git push your changes to your external repository.
-Domino will automatically warn you if you attempt to close a notebook session without committing your changes back to your repository.
+Domino will automatically warn you if you attempt to close a workspace session without committing your changes back to your repository.

 In RStudio, you can access your repository through the files pane.
 Your Domino project files will will be in